- ODR Providers

 - Contact Us

-Colin Rule is CEO of Modria.com, an ODR provider based in Silicon Valley.
+Colin Rule is co-founder and COO of Modria.com, an ODR provider based in Silicon Valley.
 From 2003 to 2011 he was Director of Online Dispute Resolution for eBay and PayPal.
-He has worked in the dispute resolution field for more than a decade as a mediator, trainer, and consultant.
-He is currently Co-Chair of the Advisory Board of the National Center for Technology and Dispute Resolution at UMass-Amherst and a Non-Resident Fellow at the Center for Internet and Society at Stanford Law School.
+He has worked in the dispute resolution field for more than two decades as a mediator, trainer, and consultant.
+He is currently Co-Chair of the Advisory Board of the National Center for Technology and Dispute Resolution at UMass-Amherst and a Non-Resident Fellow at the Gould Center for Conflict Resolution at Stanford Law School.

 Colin has presented and trained throughout Europe and North America for organizations including the Federal Mediation and Conciliation Service, the Department of State, the International Chamber of Commerce, and the CPR Institute for Dispute Resolution.
-He has also lectured and taught at UMass-Amherst, Stanford, MIT, Creighton University, Southern Methodist University, the University of Ottawa, and Brandeis University.
+He has also lectured and taught at UMass-Amherst, Stanford, Pepperdine University, Creighton University, Southern Methodist University, and the University of Ottawa.
+In 2013 Colin received the Association for Conflict Resolution's Mary Parker Follett Award and New England ACR's Pioneer Award.

 All rights reserved 2011, the National Center for Technology and Dispute Resolution